-Niels has lived at Vernon Close, our supported living service in Uckfield, for the past 18 years but a new consistent team and some patience and persistence have seen his confidence grow allowing him to try new things and reduce his anxiety.
+Niels lives at Vernon Close, our supported living service in Uckfield.
+Over the last few years, patience and persistence have seen his confidence grow allowing him to try new things and reduce his anxiety.

-Deputy manager Emily Widgery said “The staff team have been extremely patient, really understood his needs but it’s not been an overnight thing.
+Service manager Emily said “The staff team have been extremely patient, really understood his needs but it’s not been an overnight thing.
 It’s been a long term slow and gradual.

 “In the past there’s been a history of ‘we tried that and it didn’t work so we’re not doing it again’ rather than having the patience and the perseverance and thinking of a different approach, looking at what didn’t work and what can we do to achieve the same outcome but get to it in a slightly different way”

-Ian, senior support worker, said “Even a few months ago, Niels’s wouldn’t even go out for a walk and to get him out of the front door was quite an epic time.
+Ian, senior support worker, said “Even a few months ago, Niels wouldn’t even go out for a walk and to get him out of the front door was quite an epic time.

 “Recently, we’ve been able to take more walks together in to town and visit new places.
 It takes a while to build up the confidence to go inside and we talk a lot about it before he has the confidence to actually cross the line.